-\textbf{Main Contributions:} We present a novel spatio-temporal learning framework for causal risk assessment from egocentric videos.
-We show that the proposed framework can generalize to multiple tasks that can benefit from interactive driving scene understanding.
-We use a combination of detection, tracking, depth estimation, and action recognition to obtain the attributes of road agents, used to formulate the edges of the spatio-temporal graphs.
-These spatio-temporal graphs are then used to compute a risk metric.
-The contributions are summarized below: \begin{itemize} \item We use the object attributes to model interaction edges amongst different object nodes at a particular instant.
-Each object node is also associated with its own representations across multiple time-steps via temporal message passing.
-We parameterize the interaction edges and temporal message passing with respect to the vulnerability of the participating road agents. \item We use inpainting to remove the dynamic road agents from the input image frames followed by feature extraction, in order to generate a frame-wise \textit{static scene prior}.
-This scene prior is combined with each object's appearance features for context awareness, which is eventually used to model the graph edges. \item We aim to validate on the tactical ego-behavior recognition task using HRI Driving Dataset (HDD) \cite{ramanishka2018toward}, evaluating on both the \textit{goal-oriented} and the \textit{cause} benchmarks.
-We also plan to evaluate this proposed approach on the task of risk object identification in a label efficient manner using causal inference \cite{li2020make}.
-We detail the advantages of using this framework to solve the causal problem in Section \ref{sec:risk_assessment}.
+\textbf{Main Contributions:} In this paper, we present a novel spatio-temporal learning framework for causal risk assessment using egocentric videos.
+We demonstrate that our proposed framework can generalize to multiple tasks that benefit from interactive driving scene understanding.
+Our approach involves utilizing a combination of detection, tracking, depth estimation, and action recognition to obtain the attributes of road agents, which are then used to formulate the edges of spatio-temporal graphs.
+These graphs are instrumental in computing a risk metric.
+The main contributions of this work are as follows: \begin{itemize} \item We employ object attributes to model interaction edges among different object nodes at a particular instant.
+Each object node is also associated with its own representations across multiple time steps through temporal message passing.
+The interaction edges and temporal message passing are parameterized with respect to the vulnerability of the participating road agents. \item We employ inpainting to remove dynamic road agents from the input image frames, followed by feature extraction, to generate a frame-wise \textit{static scene prior}.
+This scene prior is combined with each object's appearance features for context awareness, which is ultimately used to model the graph edges. \item We evaluate the proposed approach on the task of risk object identification in a label-efficient manner using causal inference \cite{li2020make}.
+The advantages of using this framework to solve the causal problem are detailed in Section \ref{sec:risk_assessment}.

 \end{itemize}